Mieruko-chan Episode 6 Review – Quick Summary

 She and Hana made an offering.
 While Hana prayed for “yummy treats,” Hana prayed (14:51), “Please, do something about the thing that’s haunting Hana… Just save Hana from this curse.
 And me, too, if you can…” Miko’s living in terror, yet she still prays for her friend first.
 How awesome is that?

-Slowly opening her eyes, hoping for the miracle of the shrine responding to her prayer, she got good news and bad news.
+Slowly opening her eyes, she hoped for the miracle — that the shrine responding to her prayer.
+She got good news and bad news.
 First, the good news: The shrine had responded.
 Now, the bad news:

 The shrine had responded.

 What followed was one of the most accurate and breath-taking depictions of spiritual combat that I have ever seen.
 I say this as someone who has studied Western theology.
 The two little shrine maidens (?) took on the huge ghost.
 They made progress, but in the end, the monster consumed them.